supax0/sultan/README.md

 Arabic: A Superior Semitic Language for Programming:

 Arabic is a highly structured and semantically rich language, making it exceptionally well-suited for programming.
 Its root-based system allows for a vast array of word formations and syntactic flexibility, enabling more expressive and precise code.
-By leveraging Arabic's superior semantic structure, Arun-lang will be able to offer more powerful and versatile programming constructs, further distinguishing itself from other languages.
+By leveraging Arabic's superior semantic structure, sultan-lang will be able to offer more powerful and versatile programming constructs, further distinguishing itself from other languages.

-Arun-lang's unique ability to allow code to be written in any supported language (Arabic, Spanish, French, or English) while maintaining the integrity and functionality of the code demonstrates the compiler's versatility.
-This multi-language support is not just a feature but a fundamental aspect of Arun-lang's design, reflecting the global and inclusive vision of the language.
+sultan-lang's unique ability to allow code to be written in any supported language (Arabic, Spanish, French, or English) while maintaining the integrity and functionality of the code demonstrates the compiler's versatility.
+This multi-language support is not just a feature but a fundamental aspect of sultan-lang's design, reflecting the global and inclusive vision of the language.

 Future Impact: